 Across the channel on the leeward side, Cozumel was practically placid.
 Its patrons seemed to be an older crowd than Southeast Asia, and a rowdier one than Bonaire.
 We stayed at the lovely though aged and not-quite-all-inclusive Blue Angel Dive Resort: the food was pricey but in all honesty not bad, and on most days accompanied by live music.
 We even found another couple, Bill & Mona, from Massachusetts and met a gang of Chicagoans who have been coming here for dozens of years!

-Cozumel is famous for its fast drift dives, which we’d had very little experience with.
-Once rolled off the boat we were at the whims of the ocean, with barely any time to register the vast reefs flying into our view and stretching out before receding into the blue again.
+Cozumel is famous for its fast drift dives, which we had very little experience with.
+We were at the whim of the ocean, with barely any time to register the vast reefs flying into our view and stretching out before receding into the blue again.
 It was at once effortless and breathtaking, exhilarating and terrifying.

 The exit procedure was also new to us.
 Instead of ascending as an entire group, every buddy pair came up with its own surface marker buoy (SMB) for signaling to the dive boat.
 We didn’t have one and for the most part relied on the sharp sight of the captains, though after one dive we did spend a good 10-15 minutes bobbing in the swells wondering where we were.